-- 1) Mechanical - 2) High Volume Low Pressure Electrical (Feed) - 3) Low Volume High Pressure Electrical (Injection)

-Mechanical and low pressure electrical pumps operate at 5 to 7 PSI, while high pressure pumps operates at 43 PSI.
+- 1) Mechanical - 2) High Volume Low Pressure Electrical (Feed) - 3) Low Volume High Pressure Electrical (Injection) Mechanical and low pressure electrical pumps operate at 5 to 7 PSI, while high pressure pumps operate at 30to 45 PSI, depending on the engine model.

 Mechanical Fuel Pumps on Carbureted Ford Engines Mechanical fuel pumps are on all Ford carbureted engines.
-All mechanical fuel pumps used on PCM engines are special marine fuel pumps sealed against leakage at the attaching flange area to prevent the possibility of fuel getting into the engine crankcase.
+All mechanical fuel pumps used on PCM engines are special marine fuel pumps scaled against leakage at the attaching flange area to prevent the possibility of fuel getting into the engine crankcase.
 In the event that the fuel pump diaphragm ruptures, fuel will appear in the sight tube attached to the fuel pump and the carburetor.
 When fuel appears in the sight tube it will be necessary to replace the fuel pump immediately to correct the problem.
 REBUILDING OF THE PUMP IS NOT RECOMMENDED!

 Electrical Fuel Pump The electric fuel feed pump used on all PCM engines is a high volume, low pressure, constant flow, rotary vane pump.
 It is a fully sealed marine approved fuel pump.
-The power source is 12 volt negative (-) ground and the pump operates at less than 5 amps.
+The power source is 12 volt negative (-)

+ground and the pump operates at less than 5 amps.